-Our SENCO, Mrs Wilson, is an experienced teacher who has taught in Key Stage Two.
+Our SENCO, Mr Coughlin, is an experienced teacher who has taught in Key Stage Two.

-She is allocated at least one day a week to manage SEN provision.
+He is allocated the equivalent of at least two days to manage SEN provision.

 We have a team of teaching assistants, including three higher level teaching assistants (HLTAs) who are trained to deliver SEND provision.